marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-controlling-c-dialect.rst

   switch only affects the ``asm`` and ``typeof`` keywords, since ``inline`` is a standard keyword in ISO C99.

+.. option:: -fasm

+  Default option value for :option:`-fno-asm`.

-.. option:: -fno-builtin, -fno-builtin-function, -fbuiltin
+.. option:: -fno-builtin, -fno-builtin-function

   .. index:: built-in functions